 Watch Dr. Anderson talk about this amazing discovery in the video below.

 What Does a Dragonfly Look Like?

 For an insect, the dragonfly is quite a large creature.
 They have large, vibrantly colored flat wings.
 The dragonfly can also be recognized by its huge, bulbous compound eyes.
 Their one to four-inch-long body is divided into three sections.
 These body parts are made up of the head, the abdomen, and the thorax.
 On the head, there are two tiny antennae.

 Where Do Dragonflies Live?

 There are 7,000 different species of this magical creature found around the world.
-The only place you won’t find a dragonfly flittering around is in the Antarctica.
-The majority of dragonflies will live underwater or on the top of the water surface.
+The only place you won’t find a dragonfly flittering around is the Antarctica.
+The majority of dragonflies will live underwater or on top of the water's surface.
 They like to live around ponds, dams, lakes, and rivers.
-The main criteria for the dragonfly’s habitat is for the water to be cyrstal clean.
+The main criteria for the dragonfly’s habitat are for the water to be crystal clean.

 What Makes the Dragonfly Mystical?

 You can’t deny there’s something mystical about the dragonfly.
 And, a lot of that mysticism comes from their physical appearance.
 This is why so many cultures throughout the ages have revered the dragonfly as a special spiritual being.

 Here are some interesting facts about the dragonfly’s physical characteristics that make it seem so magical: